dyninst/dyninst/docs/proccontrol/public/Event.h.rst

   receipt of a SIGSTOP signal.

-  Unlike most other events, an EventStop will explicitly move the associated thread or process (see the Event’s SyncType to tell which) to a stopped state.
+  Unlike most other events, an EventStop will explicitly move the associated thread or process (see the Event's SyncType to tell which) to a stopped state.
 Returning cbDefault from a callback function that has received EventStop will leave the target process in a stopped state rather than restore it to the pre-event state.